-Plants & Soils 1: Prepare a display or poster that illustrates an activity from the project manual.
-The display should demonstrate an understanding of environmental and internal factors that affect plant growth.
-Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.
-Plants & Soils 2: Prepare a display or poster that illustrates an activity from the project manual.
-The display should demonstrate an understanding of the composition of plants, the functions of individual plant parts, plant life cycles, and the many ways plants reproduce.
-Include your project journal that documents activity recordkeeping, answers activity questions, and details personal thoughts and ideas.
-Plants & Soils 3: Prepare a display or poster that illustrates an activity from the project manual.
-The display should demonstrate an understanding of environmental and internal factors that affect plant growth.
-Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.
-Ready4Life Challenge See page 72 for the full list of requirements Ready4Life Challenge Projects.

-50400------ Maker See page 72 for the full list of requirements for the Maker Project.
+- ------ Plants & Soils 1: Prepare a display or poster that illustrates an activity from the project manual.
+The display should demonstrate an understanding of environmental and internal factors that affect plant growth and the function and characteristics of soil.
+Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas. - ------ Plants & Soils 3: Prepare a display or poster that illustrates an activity from the project manual.
+The display should demonstrate an understanding of the relationship between soil and other cycles found in nature.
+Displays should also provide an example of a leadership or service-learning experience focused on environmental stewardship.
+Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas. - ------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 71 for the full list of requirements for the Maker Project.